openshift/enhancements/enhancements/shared-and-guaranteed-cpu-pools.md

 (waiting to decide on design approach before working that out).

 The Kubelet configuration will be updated to allow a new CPUSet to be specified for guaranteed Qos containers using whole CPUs.
-There are two options:
-1. If this feature can be upstreamed, the [Kubelet Configuration](https://kubernetes.io/docs/reference/config-api/kubelet-config.v1beta1/) could be extended with a new `guaranteedCPUs` option.
-2. If this cannot be upstreamed, a new configuration file could be created and read by kubelet on startup - similar to the /etc/kubernetes/openshift-workload-pinning file created for The [Workload Partitioning](https://docs.openshift.com/container-platform/4.13/scalability_and_performance/ztp_far_edge/ztp-reference-cluster-configuration-for-vdu.html#ztp-sno-du-enabling-workload-partitioning_sno-configure-for-vdu) feature.
+A new configuration file will be created and read by kubelet on startup - similar to the /etc/kubernetes/openshift-workload-pinning file created for The [Workload Partitioning](https://docs.openshift.com/container-platform/4.13/scalability_and_performance/ztp_far_edge/ztp-reference-cluster-configuration-for-vdu.html#ztp-sno-du-enabling-workload-partitioning_sno-configure-for-vdu) feature.

-The Kubelet (mostly the [CPU manager](https://github.com/openshift/kubernetes/tree/master/pkg/kubelet/cm/cpumanager) and its static policy) would be updated to:
+The Kubelet (mostly the [CPU manager](https://github.com/openshift/kubernetes/tree/master/pkg/kubelet/cm/cpumanager) and its static policy) will be updated to:
 * Read and store the new `guaranteedCPUs` configuration.
 * Remove the `guaranteedCPUs` from the `defaultCpuSet` so that shared containers are excluded from the `guaranteedCPUs` when their affinity is set.
 * Extend the cpu_manager_state to include a new `guaranteedCpuSet` tracking the available CPUs.